Fire and rescue services

 Full travel advice: Local contacts

-Pickpocketing is common in Prague.
+Pickpocketing is common.
 It happens on the road to Prague Castle, at tourist sites and on public transport.

 Passport and car theft is also common, particularly during the summer, from June to August.